vh-d/Rflow/README.md

 ## How it works

-**Rflow** is a DAG connecting nodes through dependency relations.
+**Rflow** reprent directed acyclic graphs connecting nodes through dependency relations.
 There are three building blocks of rflows:

   - **nodes** (aka targets) represent your data objects such as R values, db tables, spreadsheets, files, etc…